 - swag — booty

-Though many words survive, and new words have entered the lexicon of the criminal underworld, the cant is no longer used as it once was.
-But, the legacy of thieves’ cant lives on in people’s desire to escape the constraints of mainstream society’s policing or demarcate their own communities.
-The following argots are direct and indirect descendants of thieves’ cant and their lexical dynamic mirrors the same intention to escape decoding by outsiders.
+Though many words survive — and new words have entered the lexicon of the criminal underworld — the cant is no longer used as it once was.
+The legacy of thieves’ cant lives on in people’s desire to escape the constraints of mainstream society’s policing and to demarcate their communities.

 Cockney Rhyming Slang

-The church of St. Mary-le-Bow in the East End of London is the epicenter of cockney culture — or at least it used to be.
-The area that saw cockney rhyming slang come to life in the 19th century has been taken over by a myriad of cultures from all over the globe and no longer speaks exclusively in the nasal tones and glottal stops of Michael Caine or Adele.
-But it still tells the history of a subculture that developed its own cant.
+The church of St. Mary-le-Bow in the East End of London is the epicenter of Cockney culture — or at least it used to be.
+The area that saw Cockney rhyming slang come to life in the 19th century has been taken over by a myriad of cultures from all over the globe, and no longer speaks exclusively in the nasal tones and glottal stops of Michael Caine or Adele.
+But it still tells the story of a subculture that developed its own cant.
 Cockney rhyming slang was a lingo created to prevent its speakers from being understood by outsiders.

-It plays with shortened and absent rhymes.
+This slang plays with shortened and absent rhymes.
 For instance, “face” rhymes with “boat race,” but we remove the word “race” and keep “boat.”
 Now, instead of falling on my face — or my “boat race” — I have fallen on my boat.
 Another example: Instead of saying “He is on the phone,” substitute “phone” for a rhyme and say, “He is on the dog and bone.”
-But after dropping the “bone” we are left with “dog,” resulting in, “He is on the dog.”
+But after dropping the “bone” we are left with “dog,” resulting in, “He’s on the dog.”